josephliccini/ngx-lazy-view/README.md

 ## Caveats
 - Still have to include `@angular/router` in the app bundle.
 - JiT is broken (for now)
-- Adding new router paths like: `'/ngx-lazy-view-LOOKUPKEY'` (not that I anticipate many people trying to route to this..)
+- Use of this approach adds new router paths like: `'/ngx-lazy-view-LOOKUPKEY'` (not that I anticipate many people trying to route to this..)

 ## Advanced
+TBD (document using service)

+## TODO
+- Create an NPM Package and publish
 - TODO: Document `NgxLazyViewService`
-- TODO: Update website with example
+- TODO: Update website with example (josephliccini.github.io does not exist)
 - TODO: Fix JiT Compilation (right now it only works with `@angular/cli` and AoT compilation)
 - TODO: figure out a way to sync inputs and outputs of the lazy components
 - TODO: What if a lazy component could provide more routes?
+- TODO: OnPush Change Detection? (not tested)

 ## License